frigvid/app2000-gruppe11/README.md

 Our roadmap can be viewed through our [GitHub Project](https://github.com/users/frigvid/projects/1).

-# Contributing

-We are not accepting arbitrary contributions at this time.

-# Contact

-We can be contacted through GitHub.

-# Acknowledgments
 # License

 The repository `LICENSE` file, as you may have noticed, marks this repository as MIT.
 However, due to the nature of its contents, it's actually multi-licensed.
 Unless otherwise specified, the licenses below apply to their respective areas: